zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 ### Rough Surface BSDF

-We can model a rough microsurface by treating it as locally planar[^1].
+We can model a rough microsurface by treating it as locally planar.
 The amount of radiance scattered by the microsurface can then be expressed as a weighted average of the contributions of its visible microfacets (see Fig. 6 above).

 To better understand this approach, recall that, by definition, the [radiance](/post/particle-volume/#radiometry-crash-course) is the amount of power transmitted in a certain direction, per unit solid angle associated with this direction, per unit area perpendicular to this direction.
 If the source of (scattered) light is very small (or very far away), it will appear point-like, and the variation of the view vector across its surface can be safely neglected.
 Thus,